zendeskgarden/react-components/docs/migration.md

   scheme to custom components that are not part of the Garden framework.
 It is recommended to utilize this stopgap measure until such components can be updated to leverage the full capabilities of v9 `getColor`.
-- Removed the `Theme` default prop from all components.
-Garden components must be nested within `<ThemeProvider>` to receive the `Theme` object and render successfully.
+- Removed the `theme` default prop from all components.
+Garden components must be nested within `<ThemeProvider>` to receive the `theme` object and render successfully.
 - Removed `focusVisibleRef` prop (and the resulting scoping `<div>`) from `<ThemeProvider>`.
 Current browser support obviates the need for a